 filled with capabilities the drivers can use.
 Some of these capabilities may be

-inherited from their parent driver (for example, a PCI device will have
+given to the driver from its parent drivers (for example, a PCI device will have

 fuchsia.hardware.PCI capability from its parent node).
 Drivers can use